Euro Tech (NASDAQ:CLWT) Shares Gap Up to $2.78

-Shares of Euro Tech Holdings Company Limited (NASDAQ:CLWT) gapped up before the market opened on Friday .
+Euro Tech Holdings Company Limited (NASDAQ:CLWT) shares gapped up prior to trading on Friday .
 The stock had previously closed at $2.78, but opened at $3.49.
-Euro Tech shares last traded at $2.91, with a volume of 1,104 shares.
+Euro Tech shares last traded at $2.91, with a volume of 1,104 shares changing hands.

 Euro Tech Company Profile (NASDAQ:CLWT)